Analyst-Joan/US-Superstore-Sales-Performance/README.md

 ## Target Audience
 This project is designed to provide value to a range of business and data professionals.
 The insights and visualizations generated are relevant for decision-making, performance monitoring, and strategic planning across various roles:

-🏢 1.
-Business Stakeholders (Sales Managers, Regional Managers, Product/Category Managers) Why it matters: Enables them to identify underperforming products, loss-making states, and profit drivers, guiding actionable improvements in pricing, inventory, and regional sales strategies.
+**1. Business Stakeholders** (Sales Managers, Regional Managers, Product/Category Managers) _Why it matters:_ Enables them to identify underperforming products, loss-making states, and profit drivers, guiding actionable improvements in pricing, inventory, and regional sales strategies.

-📊 2.
-Data & Business Analysts
-Includes: Data Analysts, Business Intelligence Analysts, CX Analysts Why it matters: Offers a case study in effective exploratory data analysis, visual storytelling, and deriving business-relevant insights from retail data, valuable for benchmarking and learning.
+**2. Data & Business Analysts** (Data Analysts, Business Intelligence Analysts, CX Analysts) _Why it matters:_ Offers a case study in effective exploratory data analysis, visual storytelling, and deriving business-relevant insights from retail data, valuable for benchmarking and learning.

-🧑‍💼 3.
-Executives & Strategy Teams
-Includes: C-level Executives (e.g., CRO, COO), Strategic Planners Why it matters: Provides high-level KPIs and performance breakdowns to support strategic decisions on market focus, product investment, and profitability optimization.
+**3. Executives & Strategy Teams** (C-level Executives (e.g., CRO, COO), Strategic Planners) _Why it matters:_ Provides high-level KPIs and performance breakdowns to support strategic decisions on market focus, product investment, and profitability optimization.

-🎓 4.
-Aspiring Data Professionals
-Includes: Junior Analysts, Students, Career Switchers Why it matters: Serves as a learning tool for how to conduct and present impactful EDA in a business context, with real-world relevance and dashboard design best practices.
+**4. Aspiring Data Professionals** (Junior Analysts, Students, Career Switchers) Why it matters: Serves as a learning tool for how to conduct and present impactful EDA in a business context, with real-world relevance and dashboard design best practices.

 ## Business Need Addressed